Information

 Configure the JWKS size limit for OpenID Connect authentication and preuthentication

-Set up a JSON Web Key Set (JWKS) size limit for OpenID Connect authentication and preuthentication.
-Administrators can configure the JWKS size limit for specific tenants and realms to align with the payload size of the JWKS URI expected from the identity provider.
+As an administrator, set up a JSON Web Key Set (JWKS) size limit for OpenID Connect authentication and preuthentication for specific tenants and realms to align with the expected payload size of the JWKS URI from the identity provider.
 This enhancement provides greater control over payload sizes, ensuring efficient and secure authentication processes.
 For more details, see Configuring OpenID Connect authentication and Configuring preauthentication.

 OpenID Connect JWKS Size Limit.png